After Your Baby is Born

 Make sure you and your baby have a comfortable, seasonally-appropriate outfit to wear home.
 Also, your baby must ride home in an approved infant car seat.
 It is often helpful to have the car seat installed prior to coming to the hospital.
 Yale New Haven Hospital will install your car seat at no charge, courtesy of our Injury and Prevention Program.
 Call today at 203-200-KIDS (5437) to make an appointment.

-For patients who need parking on the day of discharge, complementary valet parking is available in the circular driveway in front of Yale New Haven Children's Hospital for up to 45 minutes.
-For patients who need additional time, a standard daily fee will be charged.
-Please see the valet captain for more information.
+For patients who need parking on the day of discharge, valet parking is available in the circular driveway in front of Yale New Haven Children's Hospital for up to 45 minutes.
+For questions about parking, current parking garage or valet parking rates at the York Street Campus, call Parking and Transportation at 203-688-2623, weekdays 7:30 am - 4 pm.

 Get Some Rest